 Authorized redirect URIs: Add the Identity Cloud server URI.
 This is the page to go to once access has been granted, for example,

-In the Identity Cloud Admin UI, navigate to Native Consoles > Access Management > Services > Social Identity Provider Service.
+- In the Identity Cloud admin UI, go to Native Consoles > Access Management > Services > Social Identity Provider Service.

 - Choose Secondary Configurations, click Add a Secondary Configuration, and select the